 Inov-8 speed sock high: first impressions

-Good for running, cycling, and walking in hiking shoes, Inov-8 Speed socks are extremely durable, very versatile and seem to be priced very sensibly, especially next to some others on the shelves (see more of the best trail running socks here).
+Good for running, cycling, and walking in your best hiking shoes, Inov-8 Speed socks are extremely durable, very versatile and seem to be priced very sensibly, especially next to some others on the shelves (see more of the best trail running socks).

 These socks are left/right foot specific, and this is clearly indicated on forefoot, next to the size, so you don’t have to faff about in the half light of dawn before a morning run trying to work out which foot to pull what sock on.